FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Models and Metrics

 where $ \Phi $ is the computing workload of local iteration and $L_j$ denotes the computing capability (namely the number of floating point operations per second) of client $j$.

-Then, clients in each area upload their models to their connected satellites.
-We consider orthogonal frequency-division multiple access (OFDMA) for uplink transmissions, and each selected device per global round is assigned a dedicated sub-channel with bandwidth $ W^{\rm{U}} $.
-Then, the uplink rate between device $ j $ and its connected satellite at global round $k$ can be expressed as
+Then, clients in each area upload their models to their associated satellites.
+We consider orthogonal frequency-division multiple access (OFDMA) for uplink transmissions~\cite{9210812,zhang2024lolafl}, and each selected device per global round is assigned a dedicated sub-channel with bandwidth $ W^{\rm{U}} $\footnote{{In addition to digital transmission via OFDMA, analog computation methods like over-the-air aggregation become increasingly advantageous in large-scale systems, as they leverage waveform superposition to aggregate concurrent transmissions without requiring per-device orthogonalization~\cite{10552192,8870236,9272666}.}}.
+Then, the uplink rate between device $ j $ and its associated satellite at global round $k$ can be expressed as